 - “Don’t worry, everyone was too wasted to notice when you ripped off your shirt and danced on the table.”

 With this one word, said in a slightly sarcastic tone, you can disparage anything.
-The preferred one-liner for sulky teenagers:
+It’s the preferred one-liner for sulky teenagers:

-- “If you don’t start taking this class seriously and completing the assignments, you’re going to fail!”
+- “If you don’t start taking this class seriously, you’re going to fail!”

 5. For real